writethedocs/www/docs/2014/blog/announcing-pdx-venue-tickets.rst

 There are a few more exciting things in the works, so stay turned for more announcements in the next few weeks.

+Sponsorships are still available for both conferences.
+If your company would like to support the conference, please email us at writethedocs@gmail.com for more info.

 As always,
 `let us know`_ if you have any questions or concerns.